 Relaxation techniques help us calm down and deal with the less important things of the day so we can focus more on what is really important.

 There are various techniques used for identifying negative thought patterns.
 These include:

 - Thought Record is where a person records their thoughts and feelings after an event.
 This gives them time to reflect on what led to their negative thoughts and feelings, which can help them learn novel ways of thinking about the event.

 - A devil’s advocate, where we take on a fresh perspective from our own to challenge our own beliefs and see if they hold up against the other side’s argument.

 - Situational analysis, helps people find the difference between the situation they are in now and any similar situations in the past.

 Three vital takeaways of CBT are:

-- CBT is a collaborative therapy that needs bothe the patient and the counselor working together.
+- CBT is a collaborative therapy that needs both the patient and the counselor to work together.